illusion035/DiscordPlugin/README.md

 ## Features

-- **Discord Invite Link**: Displays invite link to your Discord server.
+- **Discord Invite Link**: Displays an invite link to your Discord server.
 - **Server Stats**: Optionally displays total and online member counts from your Discord server.
+- **API Status Check**: Added functionality to check if the Discord API is offline.
+If the API is down, a custom message is displayed instead of showing the total and online members.
+- **API Error Message Configuration**: Customizable error message when the Discord API is not working.
+- **Show Link Only on API Error**: Option to show only the Discord invite link when the API is down, hiding member counts.
 - **Caching**: Implements caching to reduce server lag and improve performance.
-Cached server stats are updated every minute.
+Cached server stats and API status are updated every minute.
 - **Customizable**: Configurable via a JSON file for easy adjustments.

 ## Installation